Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Experimental set-up

 \section{Experimental set-up}

-Figure \ref{fig:Set-Up} depicts the experimental setup used to measure the results presented below.
-The continuous-wave (CW) pumping laser (Cobalt MLD diode laser), centered at $\lambda = 405\,\mbox{nm}$, is spatially filtered to clean the beam profile obtaining 40 mW of a 337 $\mbox{\textmu m}$ diameter Gaussian beam.
-This pump beam traverses the temperature controlled 2-mm-long PPKTP nonlinear crystal (Raicol) where photons are absorbed, with low probability, generating two lower-frequency photons (both centered at $\lambda = 810\,\mbox{nm}$) by means of the spontaneous parametric down-conversion (SPDC) process.
-This particular SPDC process is collinear type-I, meaning that the two lower-frequency photons exiting the nonlinear crystal, signal and idler, have the same linear momentum and horizontal polarization, possessing the temporal correlations needed for the BB84 protocol implementation.
+Figure \ref{fig:Set-Up} is a schematic representation of our experimental setup.
+The continuous-wave pump laser (Cobalt MLD diode laser, $\lambda = 405\,\mbox{nm}$) was spatially filtered to deliver 40 mW of average power in a Gaussian beam of $w_0 \approx 170$ $\mu$m at the crystal (2-mm-long PPKTP nonlinear crystal), generating two lower-frequency photons by means of a type-I spontaneous parametric down-conversion (SPDC) process.
+By virtue of this, the signal and idler photons had the same wavelength ($\lambda = 810\,\mbox{nm}$) and polarization (horizontal).

-The nonlinear crystal generates the paired photons being able to recreate the {non-diffracting length} ($z_{\text{max}}$), generating BG modes given a particular post-selected radial wave number.
-Note that the ($z_{\text{max}}$) distance can be verified by back propagating through the system.
-We post-selected a wave number of $k_r = 18\,\mbox{rad/mm}$ in our case.
-That is why the crystal plane is relayed with a $4f$-system, also relaying the non-diffracting length, having the spatial and polarization projections within the $z_{\text{max}} = 54$ cm, as schematically shown in Fig.~\ref{fig:Concept}(a).